GRIMCAT-07/Shiru/README.md

 ## 📃 **About**

-**Shiru** is a fork of [Miru](https://github.com/ThaUnknown/miru/) that enhances the anime streaming experience with a feature-rich environment and full mobile support.
+**Shiru** is a fork of [Miru v5.5.10](https://github.com/ThaUnknown/miru/) that enhances the anime streaming experience with a feature-rich environment and full mobile support.
 It blends the power of BitTorrent streaming with the convenience of traditional streaming platforms.

 Shiru allows you to stream anime *in real-time* with no waiting for downloads, combining the advantages of high-speed torrents, great video quality, and fast releases — all without ads or tracking.